Salesforce

 Message Claude...

-Tools your Salesforce agent reaches for, scoped per user.
+Tools your sales agent reaches for on Salesforce, scoped per user.

 CALL ANY TOOL